codesandbox/codesandbox-client/packages/homepage/content/docs/8-ci.md

 can install in your repository.
 The app is responsible for building your library.
 Whenever a Pull Request is opened it builds a version of the library from that PR.
-This is published to our registry, so you can immediately test the library in CodeSandbox or locally without publishing to nom or elsewhere.
+This is published to our registry, so you can immediately test the library in CodeSandbox or locally without publishing to npm or elsewhere.

 ## Why do I want this?